Some notes on the Scagell family

 The Devon records begin later, in the mid 17th century.
 I don't know if this is because there were none earlier or because records began then.
 It is some time since I did the research, but I have a note that there is no Scadgell or Schagell in the Devon Protestation Returns of 1641.
 This makes me suspect that the name originated earlier in Cornwall.

-My own research has turned up a reference to a John Skagyll in the parish of St Endellion, near Wadebridge, referred to in the Cornwall Military Survey of 1522 and in the list of Cornwall subsidies in the reign on Henry VIII in 1525.
+My own research has turned up a reference to a John Skagyll in the parish of St Endellion, near Wadebridge, referred to in the Cornwall Military Survey of 1522 and in the list of Cornwall subsidies in the reign of Henry VIII in 1525.

 Given this, and the closeness (about 20 miles) of the place to the earliest Scagells, I am sure that this is the derivation of the name.
 Surnames derived from such things as a person's profession (such as Smith), the name of his father (such as Robertson), his place of origin, personal characteristics and so on.
 So someone called John moving from Scadghill to St Tudy would probably be called John Scadgell to distinguish him from John the Smith and so on.

 As for the meaning of the name, it is said to derive from the Old English sceaga, a small wood, copse or thicket, or shaw, a shady wood in a valley; a broad belt of underwood around a field.
 I find it curious that if so, this root is not more widespread in English place names, and also that if the word is pronounced with a soft C, as in shaw, it has become Scadge.
-All the Shaw placenames seem to be in northern England or lowland Scotland.
+All the Shaw place names seem to be in northern England or lowland Scotland.
 As the farm is on top of a low hill, it is quite likely that there was indeed a small wood on the hill.
 I have not found any remotely similar sounding place name by searching detailed gazetteers, and maybe the origin of the Scadge root is a personal name anyway.
 I welcome any comments from experts in Old English or place names.

 I have a note that in a manuscript dated 1606 (listed as Hend in Truro Library) the place is listed as Skagell.
 An online version of the Domesday Book does not list the place, nor nearby Stibb, but maybe a detailed search would reveal what was here in 1086.
 In the 1841 Census for Kilkhampton, the occupier of Higher Scadgehall is given as one James Galsworthy and his family.
 But I don’t think there is a direct link with John Galsworthy, author of the Forsyte Saga, who was born in 1867 in Kingston, Surrey, to wealthy parents.
 The Galsworthy family apparently originated in North Devon.